The 7D: Production

 The 7D was placed into production in June 2012 for the Disney Junior channel with characters redesigned by Noah Z. Jones (who also made Fish Hooks for Disney before).
-In an interview with IndieWire, Gimeno said that the pilot episode was done in Flash, but the series was changed to traditional 2D which added production value as Flash was design heavy.
+In an interview with IndieWire, series director Alfred Gimeno said that the pilot episode was done in Flash, but the series was changed to traditional 2D which added production value as Flash was design heavy.
 The storyboards and pre-production were done at Disney.
-Animation was produced by Digital eMation in South Korea and Toon City in the Philippines.
+Animation was produced by Digital eMation in South Korea, Toon City in the Philippines, and Wang Film Productions in Taiwan.
 Ruegger also said that the 2D is also better suited for the show's style.

-The theme song and many of the in-episode songs are done by Parry Gripp.
+The show's theme song and many of the in-episode songs are done by Parry Gripp.
 He describes the song as "in kind of a punk rock style...It's pretty fast and has guitars and the tone of my voice is a bit nasal and aggressive.
 But the music in the show really varies."
 In an interview with Geek Mom, Gripp said that he was asked to pitch song ideas for various Disney shows, and that The 7D clicked with his style.
 He estimates he wrote about 120 songs for the first season, although many are very short and their styles vary.
 Composer Keith Horn does the orchestration in the show.